alrenU/study-notes/Internet Programming/Docker/Docker.md

 - Docker is written in *GoLang*.
 - **Namespaces**: Docker uses Linux namespaces to create isolated workspaces for containers.
 When a container runs, Docker sets up a set of namespaces that virtualize and isolate system resources, ensuring each container operates in its own separate environment.

-- **Docker Engine**
-  - It is the core component of Docker that enables containerization.
+- **Docker Engine**: It is the core component of Docker that enables containerization.
 It’s a client-server application with three main parts:
   1. **Docker Daemon (`dockerd`)**: The background service responsible for managing Docker containers by listening Docker API requests.
 It manages Docker objects.
   2. **Docker CLI (Client)**: The command-line tool (`docker`) used to interact with Docker Daemon.
 It allows users to run commands to build, run, and manage containers.
 It communicates with deamon using a REST API, over UNIX sockets or a network interface.
 Another Docker client is *Docker Compose*.
   3. **Docker API**: The API that allows applications and services to interact with Docker Daemon programmatically.

-- **Port Mapping (Port Forwarding)**
-  - Directs network traffic from one port to another to enable external access to private network resources.
+- **Port Mapping (Port Forwarding)**: Directs network traffic from one port to another to enable external access to private network resources.
 It works by:
   - Using a private network with devices having private IP addresses.
   - Configuring a router/firewall to connect the private network to the public internet.
   - (Port Mapping) Setting up the router to forward requests from a public port to an internal port.
   - Allowing external requests to reach the correct device through the mapped port.

 - **Docker Image**
   - A static, read-only blueprint that includes code, runtime, libraries, and dependencies to run an application.
 Created using a `Dockerfile`.
 It consists of stacked layers representing changes or additions.
 Each instruction in a `Dockerfile` creates a layer in the image.
 Reuses common layers to reduce redundancy and save storage.
 Docker caches the layers to speed up builds.
 A Docker image can include the followings: